-If the pain in the joint continues (is persistent) despite resting the joint.
+Pain in the joint that continues (is persistent) despite resting the joint.

-If the pain in the joint is so severe that you cannot weight bear on the joint such as standing or walking.
+Pain in the joint that is so severe that you cannot weight bear on the joint such as when standing or walking.

-These symptoms could be signs of more serious conditions such as fracture, infection in the joint or bone, other forms of arthritis such as rheumatoid arthritis
+These symptoms could be signs of more serious conditions such as fracture, infection in the joint or bone, or other forms of arthritis such as rheumatoid arthritis.

 How is osteoarthritis diagnosed?